Nobuyoshi Araki: Art career

 Araki is one of the most prolific Japanese artists.
 Many of his photographs are erotic, straddling a line between art and pornography.
 Among his photography books are Sentimental Journey (1971), and Tokyo Lucky Hole (1990).
 Sentimental Journey "1972–1992" is a diary of life with his wife Yōko, who died of ovarian cancer in 1990.
 The first part of Sentimental Journey shows the couple embarking on married life—their honeymoon and sexual relations.
 Pictures taken during Yoko's last days were published in Winter Journey.

 Parr and Badger include four of Araki's books in the first volume of their photobook history: Xeroxed Photo Album (Zerokkusu Shashincho 24), Sentimental Journey (Senchimentaru na Tabi), Tokyo Lucky Hole, and The Banquet (Shokuji).

 Araki contributed photography to the Sunrise anime series Brain Powerd.

 In 1981, Araki directed High School Girl Fake Diary (女高生偽日記, Jokōsei nise nikki), a roman porno film, for the studio Nikkatsu.
 The film was a disappointment to Araki's fans and to fans of the pink film genre.

 The Icelandic musician Björk is an admirer of Araki's work, and served as one of his models.
 At her request, he photographed the cover and inner sleeve pages of her 1997 remix albumTelegram.
 More recently, he has photographed pop singer Lady Gaga.

 In 2004, an American director, Travis Klose, released a documentary about Araki called Arakimentari, which discusses the artist's lifestyle and work.

 Araki was diagnosed with prostate cancer in 2008; he underwent successful surgery to remove the tumor.

 In 2010, Araki's cat, Chiro, died of old age.

 In October 2013, Araki lost vision in his right eye due to a retinal artery obstruction.
 The 74-year-old artist used the experience as an inspiration to exhibit Love on the left eye, held on 21 June 2014 at Taka Ishii Gallery, Tokyo.

 Commissioned by Italian luxury label Bottega Veneta, Araki photographed Saskia de Brauw and Sung Jin Park in Tokyo for the brand's spring/summer 2015 campaign.

+For the European Cultural Centre Araki made in 2018 the limited special edition photo series : “Monstrous Paradise”, representing Araki’s feelings about life in Tokyo.